Michael Bruce Ross: Execution

 Although he opposed the death penalty, Ross strongly supported his own death sentence in the last year of his life, saying that he wanted to spare his victims' families any more pain.
 According to Kathy Yeager, a lay minister who visited Ross in prison for prayer, Ross believed that he had been "forgiven by God" and that he would be going to "a better place" once he was executed.
 She said: "He's not being punished.
 He's moving on to life eternal.
 That's what is ironic about the death penalty.
 He's looking forward to the peace."

 Yeager also said that Ross had come to believe there was no way his death sentences would be commuted without forcing the victims' families to suffer through more legal hearings, and that he knew his life would be meaningful, even behind bars: "He's had a horrible life, and he's wanted to do good."
 In spite of this, an hour before the execution was to take place in the early hours of January 26, 2005, Ross's lawyer, acting on behalf of Ross's father, obtained a two-day stay of execution.

 Ross was then scheduled to die by lethal injection on January 29, 2005, at 2:01 a.m.
 Eastern Standard Time.
-However, earlier in the day, the execution was again postponed because of doubts that Ross was mentally competent; having fought against his death sentence for 17 years, he suddenly waived his right to appeal.
+Earlier in the day, the execution was again postponed because of doubts that Ross was mentally competent; having fought against his death sentence for 17 years, he suddenly waived his right to appeal.
 His attorney claimed that Ross was incompetent to waive appeals, as he was suffering from death row syndrome.
 In his final days, Ross became an oblate, or associate, of the Benedictine Grange, a Roman Catholic monastic community in West Redding, Connecticut.

 Ross was executed by lethal injection on May 13, 2005, at Osborn Correctional Institution in Somers, Connecticut.
 He was 45 years old.
 Ross did not request a special last meal before facing his execution, thereby dining on the regular prison meal of the day: turkey à la king with rice, mixed vegetables, white bread, fruit, and a beverage.
 When asked if he would like to make a last statement, he said, without opening his eyes, "No, thank you."
 Ross was pronounced dead at 2:25 a.m.
 His remains were buried at the Benedictine Grange Cemetery in Redding, Connecticut.